 - X-Forwarded-For Header

-While both of these options provide the Client IP address to the servers, you should consider the following before deciding which option to use:
+Although both of these options provide the client IP address to the servers, consider the following before deciding which option to use:

 |Client Impersonation||X-Forwarded-For Header|